 Modern parents like to show off their children like they are things to be displayed and envied.
 It is sickening to listen to parents wax on about how their child can sing the latest songs or dance like Michale Jackson.
 The poor tot is trotted for all to admire whether he wants it or not.

-Unfortunately, hurrying development of skills has a detrimental effect on a child innate development.
+Unfortunately, hurrying the development of skills has a detrimental effect on a child’s innate development.
 Psychologist David Elkind in his book The Hurried Child gives valid reasons why children should not be pushed to learn skills and tasks before they are ready.

 Children are biological beings.
 They grow at certain rates.
 And kids need time to grow and to develop their motor, visual and cognitive skills.

 A lot of a child’s learning comes through imitation – his likes, dislikes, interest or disinterest.
 Children are like sponges, they absorb all the environmental nuances through observation and assimilation.
 Kids grow up mimicking the significant people in their lives – parents, siblings, or whoever is on their immediate radar using their special neurons: mirror neurons.

 Parents are the first teachers, and being good parents means giving your child a loving and caring environment to explore and experiment.
 This is what helps brain development.
 Further, the latest research reveals the more you hug your kids – the smarter they get.

 Learning Through Play

 In the rush to create a generation of Einsteins, our culture has forgotten about the importance of play for children’s development.
-Recent scientific research proves play provides children with the opportunity to maximize their attention spans, learn to get along with peers, cultivate their creativity, work through their emotions, and gain the academic skills.
+Recent scientific research proves play provides children with the opportunity to maximize their attention spans, learn to get along with peers, cultivate their creativity, work through their emotions, and gain academic skills.
 In fact, playing is the foundation for all academic learning.